From Peterhouse Chapel Choir

-Choral Evensong is sung twice weekly during Full Term, on Fridays (at 6.30pm) and Sundays (at 6.00pm).
+Choral Evensong is sung twice weekly during Full Term, on Wednesdays (at 6.30pm) and Sundays (at 6pm).
 Choral Eucharist is sung once a term at a 6pm service of Corporate Communion.
 The Choir also sings grace in hall for the four annual College Feasts.
 Rehearsals are held before each service at 5pm during the week and at 4.30pm on Sundays, and on Fridays from 5pm-7pm.
 After every service and rehearsal each member of the Choir may dine at Formal Hall without charge, as well as attending College Feasts and its own yearly dinner.
 All choristers receive free singing lessons from top professional coaches four times per term.

 The Choir regularly sings Evensong in Cathedrals across the UK - generally three or four times every year.
-The most recent trips have taken them to Ely, Bristol, Bath Abbey, Gloucester and Canterbury, and in April 2010 the Choir had the privilege of making its first visit to sing Evensong in Westminster Abbey.
+The most recent trips have taken them to St. Edmundsbury, Ely, Bristol, Bath Abbey, Gloucester and Canterbury, and in April 2010 the Choir had the privilege of making its first visit to sing Evensong in Westminster Abbey.

 The Choir tours regularly to some of the finest destinations in Europe and beyond.
-Recently, tours have flown the Choir to such contrasting destinations as Venice, Latvia, Tuscany and Provence and Andalucia.
+Recently, tours have flown the Choir to such contrasting destinations as Edinburgh, Venice, Latvia, Tuscany and Provence and Andalucia.
 This year, the choir had an extremely successful tour Reykjavik, Iceland, with services and concerts at Hallgrimskirkja and the Domkirkjan, Reykjavik's Lutheran Cathedral.
 All such trips are generously subsidised by the College, which is extremely supportive towards the Choir and Organ Scholars.The Chapel was consecrated in 1632 (during the reign of Charles I), and architecturally represents a hybrid style of Gothic and Renaissance with a rare and valuable example of Laudian stained glass at the east end.
 The Chapel Organ was built by Snetzler in 1765, rebuilt by Hill in the late 19th century and was restored during the 1960s.
 The Chapel has an thriving and active tradition of prayer, music and devotion, and is consistently well-attended.
 Visiting preachers are invited to preach at Evensong on Sundays and come from a wide range of Christian traditions.